millgi/docker-dev-environment-reveal-js/README.md

 The [`.docker/Dockerfile.devenv`](.docker/Dockerfile.devenv) clones
 reveal.js in the `/work` directory and creates a `/work/slides` simlink (`ln -s`) which points to `/com.docker.devenvironments.code`.
-The later is the directory in which the git repository will be mounted.
+The later is the directory where the git repository will be mounted.
 The [`.docker/index.html`](.docker/index.html) automatically redirects (using javascript) the `http://localhost:8080/` request to the `/slides` sub directory.
+This allows to serve the [`index.html`](index.html) directly as if it was at the root of the web server.

 ## Usage

 Create a new Docker dev environment (in the Docker Desktop UI) based on this repository.
 Open the remote environment in VSCode and then a termnial.
 Switch to the `/work` directory then run the command `npm start`.
-This trick allows to server the [`index.html`](index.html) directly as if it was at the root of the web server.

 The presentation should be available at [http://localhost:8000](http://localhost:8000)